oliverjam/oliverjames-v4/content/react-testing-from-scratch.md

 This hopefully demystifies React testing a bit—there's not much magic happening; it's mostly just regular DOM stuff with a few weird bits due to React's strange internals.

-My main takeaway would probably be to just use React Testing Library, since it handles a lot of edge-cases for you and provides lots more convenient helpers too.
+My main takeaway would be to just use React Testing Library, since it handles a lot of edge-cases for you and provides lots more convenient helpers too.